Difference Between Table Tennis and Ping Pong

 What is Table Tennis?

-Table Tennis is a sport, in which there are two or four players that are positioned on two opposite sides of a table.
-They hit a light- weighed ball, in a back and forth manner, using rackets.
+Table Tennis is a sport in which two or four players are positioned on two opposite sides of a table.
+They hit a lightweight ball in a back-and-forth manner, using rackets.

-It has an 11- point format, and players are given 2 serves before changing the servers.
-The service in a Table Tennis game should be done by throwing the ball at least 6 inches above the palm, by hitting from behind.
+It has an 11-point format, and players are given two serves before changing the servers.
+The service in a Table Tennis game should be done by throwing the ball at least 6 inches above the palm by hitting from behind.

-The players can use and choose from a variety of paddles or rackets, like pips-out, pips-in rubber blades, etc.
+The players can use and choose from various paddles or rackets, like pips-out, pips-in rubber blades, etc.

 It is overseen by an international governing body called the International Table Tennis Federation (ITTF), which has laid down a fixed system of rules for Table Tennis.
 Its world championship is organized once every two years by the ITTF.